BruceZoom/PLProject-AsymptoticComplexity/README.md

 - Prove __the correctness and asymptotic complexity for some simple algorithms__ encountered in class using what we will build.
   - [ ] Slow Addition
   - [ ] Min While

+## __Constraints__
+There are several constraints that might limit what we can do or simplify what we want to do.
+- We do not consider programs with __control statements__, i.e. _break_ and _continue_.
+Moreover, we do not wish to alter the potential path of program execution in similar ways, which makes the execution time almost independent with the __distribution of input data__.
+This cause us unable to verify the asymptotic complexity of algorithms like Quick Sort, but will simplify our definition of what is Asymptotic Complexity.
+- We will use the __the toy language developed in class__ or the adapted version of it, which only contains very fundamental operations and statements.
+This will limit the scope of programs and algorithms we can take into consideration.

+---

 ## __Project Overview__
 Our project has following files: